jonasrenault/cprex/README.md

 CPREx works with a recent version of python (**>=python 3.11**).
 Make sure to install CPREx in a virtual environment of your choice.

 CPREx depends on [GROBID](https://github.com/kermitt2/grobid) and its extension [grobid-quantities](https://github.com/lfoppiano/grobid-quantities) for parsing PDF documents and extracting quantities from their text.
 In order to install and run GROBID, a JDK must also be installed on your machine.
-[GROBID currently supports](https://grobid.readthedocs.io/en/latest/Install-Grobid/) JDKs from **1.11 to 1.17**.
+[GROBID currently supports](https://grobid.readthedocs.io/en/latest/Install-Grobid/) JDK versions **11 to 17**.

 ### Install via PyPI